Government of the 20th Dáil

-14th Government of Ireland

 Nomination of Taoiseach

 The 20th Dáil first met on 14 March 1973.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Jack Lynch, and Fine Gael leader Liam Cosgrave were both proposed.
 The nomination of Lynch was defeated with 69 votes in favour to 73 against, while the nomination of Cosgrave was carried with 72 in favour and 70 against.
 Cosgrave was appointed as Taoiseach by President Éamon de Valera.

-Members of the Government
+Members of the government

 After his appointment as Taoiseach by the president, Liam Cosgrave proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.